anchore/grant/README.md

 ## License Risk Categories

-Grant automatically categorizes licenses based on their legal risk and restrictions:
+Grant categorizes licenses based on their legal risk and restrictions:

 ### Risk Levels